 Party Earth Review Part hipster hangout and part date spot – but mostly just cool semi-Asian-style neighborhood watering hole – 4100 Bar offers the perfect mix of frisky patrons and great martinis.
-Flickering lanterns, a life-size Buddha... ... read full review
+Flickering lanterns... ... read full review

 1087 Manzanita Street